Online Reputation and Monitoring Management

 Your reputation is what you say about yourself and what others say about you.
 Managing your reputation is nothing new.
 Every business has been doing it for as long as businesses have existed.
-What’s new is how the Internet and social applications have changed the way reputations spread.
-Remember the movie Outbreak?
-Remember how they kept asking, “How contagious is the virus?” and “Is the virus airborne?”
-For small and medium businesses today, reputation is airborne and contagious.
+What’s new is how the internet and social applications have changed the way reputations spread.

-Don’t start any kind of online monitoring effort until you’ve worked through these important steps.
-Ignore them, and you’re setting yourself up for failure.
+Don’t start any kind of online monitoring effort until you’ve worked through the important steps outlined in this video.
+Ignore them, and you’ll be setting yourself up for failure.

-Now that you know your goals you need to determine what exactly you plan to monitor on the web.
+Now that you know your goals, you need to determine what exactly you plan to monitor on the web.
 Your company name?
 That’s a given, right?
 Your CEO’s name?
 Check!
-Depending on your goals, you might also consider the following:
+Depending on your goals, you might also consider monitoring the following:

 - Your product brands – iPhone, Android, Windows, Fiesta, and Motrin are all buzz-worthy products.